MrUrq/SurrogateModelOptim.jl/docs/src/examples.md

 surrogate model has been created.
 Note that it is important to add it after the creation to keep the function as smooth as possible.
 If it is added before the creation, the surrogate accuracy will suffer in the transition area where the penalty was added.

+## Fast options
+Run an example using the options for running the optimisation fast.
+This is not a recommended settings to use.
+Use another optimisation package such as `Optim.jl` or `BlackBoxOptim.jl` if the function evaluation is fast compared to the surrogate model creation.
+Can be useful for faster validation of code.